 PIPES Act Overview

-President Barack Obama signed the Protecting Our Infrastructure of Pipelines and Enhancing Safety (PIPES) Act on June 22, 2016.
+The Protecting Our Infrastructure of Pipelines and Enhancing Safety (PIPES) Act was signed on June 22, 2016.
 This bipartisan law strengthens PHMSA’s safety authority and includes many provisions that will help PHMSA fulfill its mission of protecting people and the environment by advancing the safe transportation of energy and other hazardous materials.

 The rulemakings chart is responsive to Section 3 of the PIPES Act 2016 which states that, “the Secretary of Transportation shall publish an update on a publically available web site of the Department of Transportation regarding the status of a final rule for each outstanding regulation…”